AMEE/AMON/readme.markdown

   * **unit**: Optional string, defining the unit for the "reading".
 Units must be a valid unit as defined by the JScience library. [\[3\]](#3) [\[4\]](#4)
   * **resolution**: Optional string, defining the resolution of the "reading".
   * **accuracy**: Optional string, defining the accuracy of the "reading".
   * **period**: Required string, defining the type of "reading".
-Currently, only "instant" is supported.
-Readings of type "instant" are readings are from devices that, at a given instant in time, produce a "measurement" (e.g. current temperature, current relative humidity, current number of gas units used, etc.).
-Other types may be added in the future.
+May be one of "instant", "cumulative" or "pulse".
 Systems that implement the AMON data format should assume a default of "instant" if not supplied.
-  * **mode**: Optional string, defining the capture mode of the data.
-May be one of "instant", "cumulative" or "pulse".
   * **min**: Optional number, defining the minimum valid value for the data.
   * **max**: Optional number, defining the maximum valid value for the data.
   * **correction**: Optional boolean, defining whether a correction factor has been applied to the data.
-  * **correctedTo**: Optional number, containing the corrected value.
+  * **correctedUnit**: Optional string, containing the corrected unit type.
   * **correctionFactor**: Optional number, defining the correction factor applied.
   * **correctionFactorBreakdown**: Optional string, defining the process for obtaining the correction factor.
 * **measurements**: The "measurements" section defines actual data measurements from the "meter".
 An array of zero or more sets of values.